-- 7.3 The purpose of the audit is to require a qualified party, independent from the supplier, to review and verify the GoO requests and backing evidence and draft the report.
+- 7.3.
+The purpose of the audit is to require a qualified party, independent from the supplier, to review and verify the GoO requests and backing evidence and draft the report.
 Generally, Ofgem will rely on the professional expertise of the auditor in evaluating the evidence that has been presented during the verification engagement, and as described in the audit report.
-So we won't need to see the evidence itself when sending the report. - 7.4 Sometimes we may need to see additional evidence to come to a final determination.
+It is not necessary to present the evidence itself when sending the report. - 7.4.
+Sometimes we may need to see additional evidence to come to a final determination.
 In this case, we will ask the supplier for the extra details in writing, after an initial review of the audit report.